MNJ-Commits/MiniProjects/README.md

  Prep-Work

 # Into
 ### It is a simple mono-repo created for my personal Projects.
-The purpose is to develop and learn by implementing small projects in react native.
+The purpose is to read, learn, apply, and improve by implementing small projects in react native.